Amur Leopard (Panthera pardus orientalis)

 Most live alone rather than in families but a few males have been documented to stay with females to help rear the cubs.
 Litter size is 1 to 4 cubs that leave their mother at 1 ½ to 2 years old.
 Some males have even been known to follow a female and fight with another male over her.

 Critically Endangered.
-A recent census estimates that there are less than 30 wild Amur leopards remaining.
-That is at least 66 fewer than are needed to ensure the survival of the species.
+A recent census estimates that there are 80-100 wild Amur leopards remaining.
 Connecticut’s Beardsley Zoo is a proud participant in the Amur Leopard Species Survival Plan.

 The Amur Leopard is a subspecies of leopard also known as the Far Eastern Leopard, Manchurian Leopard, or the Korean Leopard.
 The various names are based on the historical range of the leopard.
 These nocturnal big cats are the rarest big cat in the world.
 They like to drag their food up into trees to protect it from other predators.
 The Amur Leopard does like water but not as much as the tiger.